yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Profile_Events.html.md

   // ... your game specific implementation here ...
 }

+virtual void onSocialActionFinishedEvent(CCProvider provider,
+                                        CCSocialActionType socialActionType,
-// This event is called when a generic social action on a provider has finished virtual void onSocialActionFinishedEvent(CCProvider provider, CCSocialActionType socialActionType, cocos2d::__String *payload) = 0 {
+                                        cocos2d::__String *payload) = 0 {
   // provider is the social provider
   // socialActionType is the social action that finished (like, upload status, etc..)
-  // payload is an identification string that you can give when you initiate the social action operation and want to receive back upon failure
+  // payload is an identification string that you can give when you initiate the social
+  //  action operation and want to receive back upon failure

   // ... your game specific implementation here ...
 }

+virtual void onSocialActionStartedEvent(CCProvider provider,
+                                        CCSocialActionType socialActionType,
-// This event is called when a generic social action on a provider has started virtual void onSocialActionStartedEvent(CCProvider provider, CCSocialActionType socialActionType, cocos2d::__String *payload) = 0 {
+                                        cocos2d::__String *payload) = 0 {
   // provider is the social provider
   // socialActionType is the social action that started (like, upload status, etc..)
-  // payload is an identification string that you can give when you initiate the social action operation and want to receive back upon starting
+  // payload is an identification string that you can give when you initiate the social
+  //  action operation and want to receive back upon starting

   // ... your game specific implementation here ...
 }

-// This event is called the login process to a provider has been cancelled virtual void onLoginCancelledEvent(CCProvider provider, cocos2d::__String *payload) = 0 {
+virtual void onLoginCancelledEvent(CCProvider provider, cocos2d::__String *payload) = 0 {
   // provider is the social provider
-  // payload is an identification string that you can give when you initiate the login operation and want to receive back upon cancellation
+  // payload is an identification string that you can give when you initiate the login
+  //  operation and want to receive back upon cancellation

   // ... your game specific implementation here ...
 }

-// This event is called when a user profile from a provider has been retrieved virtual void onUserProfileUpdatedEvent(CCUserProfile *userProfile) = 0 {
+virtual void onUserProfileUpdatedEvent(CCUserProfile *userProfile) = 0 {
   // userProfile is the user's profile which was updated